Minimal models for K\"ahler threefolds: Introduction

 such that $K_{X'}$ is nef. \end{theorem}

-If $X$ is a projective threefold, this statement was established by the seminal work of Kawamata, Koll\'ar, Mori, Reid and Shokurov \cite{Mor79, Mor82, Rei83, Kaw84, Kaw84b, Kol84, Sho85, Mor88, KM92}.
+In our context a complex space is said to be $\Q$-factorial if every Weil divisor is $\Q$-Cartier {\it and} a multiple $(K_X^{\otimes m})^{**}$ of the canonical sheaf $K_X$ is locally free.
+If $X$ is a projective threefold, Theorem \ref{theoremminimalmodel} was established by the seminal work of Kawamata, Koll\'ar, Mori, Reid and Shokurov \cite{Mor79, Mor82, Rei83, Kaw84, Kaw84b, Kol84, Sho85, Mor88, KM92}.
 Based on the deformation theory of rational curves on smooth threefolds \cite{Kol91, Kol96}, Campana and the second-named author started to investigate the existence of Mori contractions \cite{CP97, Pet98, Pet01}.
 Nakayama \cite{Nak02b} proved the existence of an (even good) minimal model for a K\"ahler threefold of algebraic dimension $2.$

-The equivalence of $X$ being non-uniruled and $K_X$ being pseudo-effective for a threefold $X$ is a remarkable result due to Brunella \cite{Bru06} \footnote{If $X$ is projective this is known in arbitrary dimension by \cite{BDPP04}.}.
-This settles in particular the problem of the existence $K_X$-negative rational curves in case $K_X$ is not pseudo-effective.
-If $K_X$ is pseudo-effective, but not nef, ad hoc methods provide $K_X$-negative rational curves, as we will show in this paper.
+The equivalence of $X$ being non-uniruled and $K_X$ being pseudoeffective for a threefold $X$ is a remarkable result due to Brunella \cite{Bru06}\footnote{If $X$ is projective this is known in arbitrary dimension by \cite{BDPP13}.}.
+This settles in particular the problem of the existence $K_X$-negative rational curves in case $K_X$ is not pseudoeffective.
+If $K_X$ is pseudoeffective, but not nef, ad hoc methods provide $K_X$-negative rational curves, as we will show in this paper.
 One main step in the MMP is the construction of extremal contractions, which in the projective case follows from the base-point free theorem.
 In the K\"ahler case we need a completely different approach.